fs-c/fsoc.space/posts/refactoring-a-pattern-scanner.md

 In the context of game cheating, a pattern scanner looks for a sequence of bytes in the memory of a (game) process, usually with optional wildcards to account for parts that will always change.
 Recently, I was refactoring a pattern scanner implementation in [maniac](https://github.com/fs-c/maniac), which is what motivated this post -- hence the title.

 But since it fits the topic and I have been asked to explain it before, I have also added a preface that illustrates some concepts behind pattern scanning in more detail.
-That section particularly aimed at those with little to no experience in the game cheating/reversing world.
+This first section is particularly aimed at those with little to no experience in the game cheating/reversing world.

 Then I introduce the original implementation, highlight some of its problems, and develop improved versions for different use-cases.